-As of January 18, 2023, our patent portfolio includes ten patent families exclusively in-licensed from Baylor College of Medicine, or BCM, in our field (one of which is co-owned by AlloVir).
-These families include issued and pending patents related generally to our allogeneic, off-the-shelf, single and multi-VST cell therapies, our clinical product candidates posoleucel, ALVR106 and ALVR109, various pre-clinical product candidates including ALVR107 and ALVR108, and our current clinical and backup processes for generating VST-cell products and banks.
-Specifically, we exclusively in-license at least four issued U.S. patents, 54 patents issued in foreign jurisdictions, and 80 patent applications pending worldwide.
-Our issued patents are expected to expire between 2030 and 2033, and any patents that may issue from our pending patent applications are expected to expire between 2030 and 2042, absent any patent term adjustments or extensions.
+As of January 18, 2024, our patent portfolio includes ten patent families exclusively in-licensed from Baylor College of Medicine, or BCM, in our field (one of which is co-owned by AlloVir) and one patent family wholly owned by us.
+These families include issued and pending patents related generally to allogeneic, off-the-shelf, single and multi-VST cell therapies, and specifically to posoleucel, ALVR106 and ALVR109, various potential preclinical product candidates including ALVR107 and ALVR108, and clinical and backup processes for generating VST-cell products and banks.
+Specifically, we wholly own two pending PCT applications and exclusively in-license at least five issued U.S. patents, 57 patents issued in foreign jurisdictions, and 87 patent applications pending worldwide.
+Our issued patents are expected to expire between 2030 and 2036, and any patents that may issue from our pending patent applications are expected to expire between 2030 and 2043, absent any patent term adjustments or extensions.
 As to the patent term extension to restore patent term lost during product development and the FDA regulatory review process, the restoration period cannot be longer than five years and the total patent term including the restoration period must not exceed 14 years following FDA approval.

-Our portfolio related to our posoleucel product candidate includes two patent families directed to multi-VST compositions and methods of making and using such compositions therapeutically.
+Our portfolio related to posoleucel includes two patent families exclusively in-licensed from BCM, directed to multi-VST compositions and methods of making and using such compositions therapeutically.
 The first family includes two issued U.S. patents with claims directed to our clinical and backup methods of making multi-VST cell lines and related patent applications are pending in the U.S. and Europe.
 Patents in this family are expected to expire in 2030, absent any patent term adjustments or extensions.
-The second family includes one issued U.S. patent with claims directed to methods of making posoleucel, one issued European patent with claims directed to methods of making multi-VST compositions including posoleucel and ALVR106, and a second issued European patent with claims directed to compositions of multi-VST compositions including posoleucel and ALVR106, made via such methods.
+The second family includes one issued U.S. patent with claims directed to methods of making multi-VST compositions including posoleucel and ALVR106, and a second issued European patent with claims directed to compositions of multi-VST compositions including posoleucel and ALVR106, made via such methods.
 The first European patent is validated in 19 European states, and the second in 21 European States, each including Denmark, France, Germany, Spain and the UK.
 Related patent applications are pending in the U.S. and in Europe.
-Patents in this family are expected to expire in 2033, absent any patent term adjustments or extensions as noted above.
+Patents in this family are expected to expire in 2033, absent any patent term adjustments or extensions for treating BK viremia and BK disease in subjects, including solid organ transplant patients using VST compositions such as posoleucel.
+As part of our alternative strategic direction, we are still assessing whether we will proceed with nationalizing and prosecuting these PCT applications.
+However, if we do, patents in this family are expected to expire between 2042 and 2043, absent any patent term adjustments or extensions.